loveencounterflow/fwtest/README.md

 yellow) is actually OK with mixed single-character and double-character cell content.
 It is only when parts have to be left out that the display gets scrambled (to obtain this screenshot I had to insert some nonsense content into the SQL, therefore this screenshot doesn't quite match the ones above).

+## Ideas

+The problem seems to be in how many characters have to be cut off when doing horizontal scrolling.

+Not all scroll positions will be fully displayable.
+With an arbitrary mixture of single- and double-width characters, the first position to paint could always land in the middle of a wide character.
+Since terminal emulators do not allow to paint half characters (I guess), it will probably be necessary to omit the full-width character in such cases and instead paint a blank or another (single-cell) replacement.